gabrielchung/WebDownloader/README.md

     > python process_url.py

 It will create a database with the crawled and parsed data from the web.
-By default, process_url.py gets the data from https://nba.com.
 Feel free to change it and play around with it.

 Thanks a lot for your time and God bless you.